Organic Eprints frontpage

 David, Christophe; Jeuffroy, Marie-Hélène; Valentin Morison, Muriel and Herbain, Céline (2007) Improvement of the soil-crop model AZODYN under conventional, low-input and organic conditions.
-Paper presented at 3rd QLIF Congress: Improving Sustainability in Organic and Low Input Food Production Systems, University of Hohenheim, Germany, March 20-23, 2007.
+Paper at: 3rd QLIF Congress: Improving Sustainability in Organic and Low Input Food Production Systems, University of Hohenheim, Germany, March 20-23, 2007.

 Summary